By Jeanne Rewa

 Don’t lose your breakout activities, either.
 While you may not want to break out as frequently in remote trainings, these are great for breaking up the session and engaging everyone.
 They can be done easily with some web conferencing software, and with low technology by breaking onto separate calls and then returning to the main group.
 And lastly, don’t forget to have fun!

-This tool was written by Jeanne Rewa for Training for Change.
 Download a printer friendly version in either English or Spanish from the box below.
+Also see Facilitating Online Meetings.